Smarterly/symfony-health-bundle/README.md

 [`/tests`][tests-dir] - The tests are excluded when using a release.

 Additionally, files to run testing and quality tooling (e.g. `infection.json`, `phpunit.xml.dist`) are also omitted.

-## The JSON Api Endpoint:

-The default endpoint is available at `/health`.

 ## Testing & Quality
 The bundle is tested with both unit testing and behavioural testing with [phpUnit][phpunit] and [behat][behat] respectively.